cloudfoundry/ibm-websphere-liberty-buildpack/docs/framework-ruxit_agent.md

 | `version` | The version of Ruxit to use.
 Candidate versions can be found in [this listing][].

 ## Support
-This buildpack is currently Beta.
-If you have any questions or problems regarding the build pack itself please don't hesitate to contact Dynatrace Ruxit on https://answers.ruxit.com/, be sure to use "cloudfoundry" as a topic.
+The Ruxit integration with this buildpack is currently Beta.
+If you have any questions or problems regarding the build pack integration please don't hesitate to contact Dynatrace Ruxit on https://answers.ruxit.com/, be sure to use "cloudfoundry" as a topic.

 [Configuration and Extension]: ../README.md#configuration-and-extension
 [`config/ruxit_agent.yml`]: ../config/ruxit_agent.yml